-If a child is to be absent on a given day, parents are asked to communicate this to the school before school begins by : a note to the classroom teacher; a message via a sibling; a phone call to our office 235 2741; an email email@example.com.NZ or text message to 027 316 2422.
+If a child is to be absent on a given day, parents are asked to communicate this to the school before school begins by : a note to the classroom teacher; a message via a sibling; a phone call to our office 235 2741; an email firstname.lastname@example.org; text message to 027 316 2422; a class dojo message to your child's teacher or using the school app will ensure we get your message somehow!
 This enables us to know who is in our care each day and to check on the whereabouts of unexplained absentees.
 Please write a note or call in and let us know if you have a genuine reason for wanting your child/ren to leave early from school.
+We have a sign out book in our office and every child leaving during the school day must be signed out/in.
 When families are taking their children out of school during the term for family holidays or overseas travel, please inform the principal in writing.
 These letters are required for roll audit purposes.

-These are generally held at 2.00pm every second Friday and are run by the house leaders.
+These are generally held at 8.40am every second Friday and are run by the house leaders/classes.
 A timetable is done at the beginning of each term.
 There are often valid reasons for change to this timetable so it is not 'set in concrete'.
-We have two venues depending on the weather, outside Room 4 or in the Multipurpose Room.
+The venue is usually the MP room and parents are welcome.

 The children are able to bank with the ASB through the school.
 There is a 'banking box' in the foyer by the office.
 You will need to collect enrolment forms to set up a bank account for the school office.